 While Post and Quaker Oats created similar cereals, none of them could catch up to the brand affinity and popularity of Kellogg’s.
 After WWII, Frosted Flakes, Tony the Tiger, and television advertising further cemented their status as the favorite cereal brand.

-While Apple’s iOS and Google’s Android operating systems still have closely aligned loyalty rates (a recent Consumer Intelligence Research Partners report has Apple’s iOS loyalty rate topping out at 88% and Android’s at 91%) Android loses more users every year (112 million vs. Apple’s 30 million).
-This allows Apple to maintain their status as the original and most preferred smartphone on the market today.
+While Apple’s iOS and Google’s Android operating systems still have closely aligned loyalty rates (a recent Consumer Intelligence Research Partners report has Apple’s iOS loyalty rate topping out at 90% while the closest Android competitor, Samsung has under 70%).
+This allows Apple to maintain its status as the original and most preferred smartphone on the market today.

 Remember when Amazon only sold books?
 They became the first major online bookseller and a force longtime brick-and-mortar stalwarts like Barnes & Noble and Borders couldn’t keep up with.